sofirij/projects/README.md

-This is a public repository to display finished projects.
+This is to showcase fun little things I have worked on.
-All development takes place in a private repository before it is published here.
+UNB